6G Fresnel Spot Beamfocusing using Large-Scale Metasurfaces: A Distributed DRL-Based Approach: Introduction

 For the case when the channel state information (CSI) of all antenna elements is exactly available, obtaining the optimal phase values resulting in a sharp beamfocusing is straightforward to be handled; however, the assumption of perfect near-field CSI for ELPMs is not always aligned with practical limitations in 6G networks, especially for indoor environments as justified in the following.
 In the classical far-field analysis of free space channel models, the propagation distance from each array antenna element to the UE is almost the same leading to the same path loss and angle of arrival for all PM antenna elements.
 Thus, the phase difference between the elements is solely attributable to the different spatial positioning of the elements.
 However, in the near-field region, the wireless link from each array element to the UE has different path loss, and the phase variations of different antenna elements result from different positions of the array elements as well as different angles of arrival.
 This makes the perfect CSI estimation for all elements of the ELPMs much more complicated than that in the far-field region even for the free space model, let alone considering the multi-path channel model for indoor environments resulting from the reflections of the walls and many other reflecting objects.
 On the other hand, a sharp focal point requires that received signals from all PM elements be of the same phase; a small error in the CSI estimation for the elements results in the loss of spot beamfocusing at the desired location.
 Therefore, the implementation of near-field CSI-independent beamfocusing algorithms is highly preferred to those requiring exact/estimate values of the CSI.

-Based on what stated so far, and considering the very high cardinality of the set of array elements of ELPM, we are faced with a complicated problem: \textit{ Proposing a scalable hardware structure and low-complexity software scheme for ELPMs through which a sharp spot-like Fresnel beamfocusing is established with no need for the CSI between the UE and any of the PM elements.} As will be shown in the article, the stated problem is an NP-hard one with a very large search space which may not be directly handled with any of the traditional or machine learning (ML) solution schemes.
+Based on what stated so far, and considering the very high cardinality of the set of array elements of ELPM, we are faced with a complicated problem: \textit{{ Presenting a scalable hardware structure and low-complexity and smart software scheme for ELPMs to realize a sharp spot-like Fresnel beamfocusing with no need for the CSI between the UE and any of the PM elements.}} As will be shown in the article, the stated problem is an NP-hard one with a very large search space which may not be directly handled with any of the traditional or machine learning (ML) solution schemes.
 To tackle this issue, we employ a novel structure consisting of modular PM sub-arrays each having an independent deep reinforcement learning (DRL) optimizer; a deduction scheme finally computes the final optimal solution from the outputs of all sub-array DRL optimizers.